"Mind your language" says Dr Sijbolt Noorda

 By Nic Mitchell

-Nic Mitchell set-up De la Cour Communications to encourage greater international student mobility and help European universities with native English-language editorial to support student recruitment.
-Nic provides opinion-leading journalism to the trade media, including University World News and won the CIPR Outstanding Higher Education Journalism Award for an investigation into Lithuania's brain drain for the BBC.
+Nic Mitchell set-up De la Cour Communications in 2012 to encourage international student mobility and help European universities publicise their collaborative research and other activities with native English-language editorial.
+He has worked with universities in Sweden, Norway and the Czech Republic as well as the UK.
+Nic also provides opinion-leading journalism to higher education media, with his reports published in University World News, BBC, Times Higher and PIE News over the years.
+He won the CIPR Outstanding Higher Education Journalism Award for an investigation into Lithuania's brain drain for the BBC in 2015 and is available for short-term editorial projects for universities and others.
 Email him at Nic.delacourcomms@gmail.com

 Related Post